 #1 General info – diverse Scotland

-Before we dig deeper into the weather information for Scotland and talk more about what to take for Scotland trip, let’s understand the country’s geographical location, landscape, and possible activities.
+Before we dig deeper into the weather information for Scotland and talk more about what to pack for Scotland trip, let’s understand the country’s geographical location, landscape, and possible activities.
 All of that will have an effect on the things that you should pack for your travels.

 Roughly speaking, Scotland is divided into the Highlands (mountains in the center, north, and west of the country), Lowlands and Islands.
 It’s a coastal country (well, it’s an island) and geographically diverse region.
 There are mountains, beaches, cliffs, a lot of grassy areas, bog, mud, cobbled streets, castles, ruins, lochs, rivers, waterfalls – mostly surfaces, that are quite hard to walk on (so no heels!).